Medically reviewed by: Dr. Joshua U. Klein, a board-certified Reproductive Endocrinologist.

 Contrary to what you may have been taught in middle school sex ed, there are only a few days each cycle when a woman can get pregnant.
-These days, often referred to as your fertile window or peak fertility, are when intercourse is most likely to result in conception.
+These few days, often referred to as your fertile window or peak fertility, are when intercourse is most likely to result in conception.

 By now, you may be wondering why the fertile window lasts for a few days when an egg only lives for about 24 hours.
 This is because sperm can actually survive inside the cervix for up to 5 days, if fertile cervical mucus is present.
 So, having intercourse before ovulation occurs can ensure sperm is waiting for the egg once it’s released, giving the egg a higher chance to be fertilized.

-Timed intercourse (i.e. planning sex around your fertile window) isn’t exactly...well, sexy.
+Timed intercourse (i.e. planning sex around your fertile window) or insemination isn’t exactly...well, sexy.
 But it is one of the most surefire ways to give yourself the best possible chance at conception!
 Once you get that peak fertility observation like a positive LH test, you should start having sex.

 If you and your significant other have been trying to conceive for some time now, sex might feel less like fun and more like a chore.
 Research shows there is only a tiny difference in likelihood of conception when having sex every day versus every other day during your fertile window, so don’t be too hard on yourself (or your S/O!) if you’re not in the mood on back-to-back days.

 I've gotten a positive ovulation test and timed sex accordingly.
 Is there anything I can do?

 Yes!
 Many people who are trying to conceive dread the two-week wait between suspected ovulation and a late period that indicates it’s time for a pregnancy test.
 But rather than wait and wonder, you can actually use this time to gain valuable information about your ovulation, and your chances at successfully conceiving.